 An accomplished college athlete, Kirsch brings a team mindset to teaching.
-He constantly shares ideas and practices with colleagues and heads math content on Whitehaven’s instructional leadership team.
+He constantly shares ideas and practices with colleagues and at one point was the math content representative on Whitehaven’s instructional leadership team.
 When the school’s competitive math team needed a coach, Kirsch stepped in without hesitation.
-He coaches Whitehaven’s track and cross country teams and has helped them soar: Kirsch’s athletes have broken all school records from 800 to 5,000 meters, and the girls’ track team has won two state championships.
-Outside school, Kirsch coaches middle and long-distance athletes of all ages for the Bluff City Track Club, qualifying many for regional championships and the Junior Olympics.
+He coaches Whitehaven’s track, cross country, and girls soccer teams and has helped them soar: Kirsch’s athletes have broken all school records from 800 to 5,000 meters, the girls’ track team has won two state championships, and the soccer team has finished as high as 2nd in the district.

 Kirsch came to Whitehaven through the Memphis Teacher Residency (MTR), a nonprofit organization that recruits, trains and supports educators for the city’s high-need schools, and has mentored new teachers at both Whitehaven and Hamilton High School.
-He lives in the community where he teaches in order to build stronger relationships with families and is committed to expanding opportunities for Memphis students.
-Kirsch spent two summers developing curriculum and teaching at Bridge to Enter Advanced Mathematics, a summer program for middle school students from under-resourced schools in New York City.
-Kirsch is currently working with MTR to bring the program to Memphis in 2020, including recruiting math teachers of color from local colleges and universities.
-The monthlong program will be open to all incoming seventh graders in the district.
+Kirsch spent two summers developing curriculum and teaching at Bridge to Enter Advanced Mathematics (BEAM), a summer program for middle school students from under-resourced schools in New York City.
+Kirsch took what he learned at BEAM and worked with MTR staff to bring the program to Memphis in 2020, including recruiting math teachers of color from colleges and universities across the country.
+The monthlong program is open to all incoming seventh graders in the district.

 Kirsch earned a bachelor’s in mathematics in 2011 from Taylor University and a master’s in urban education in 2014 from Union University.